rileylemm/youtube_transcript_analyzer/README.md

 - Chat History: Persistent storage with message metadata
 - Video Metadata: Includes thumbnails, channel info, and statistics
 - Vector Database: ChromaDB for efficient semantic search of transcript segments
+  - Located in `chroma_db/` directory (not version controlled)
+  - Initialize using the migration script (see Setup section)
+  - Automatic backups can be configured (see Backup section)
 - All data is organized by video title for easy access

 ## Contributing